Immunome: Applications

 There are potentially far-reaching applications for studying the immunome.
-Dr. Anne De Groot believes that knowledge gained from the immunome could lead to discovering differences in the absolute number of T cell epitopes, and could reveal antigenic relationships between different but immunologically similar pathogens.
-She further states that there are possibilities for autoimmune disease therapies and organ transplantation.
+Some scientists believe that knowledge gained from the immunome could lead to the discovery of differences in the absolute number of T cell epitopes, and could reveal antigenic relationships between different but immunologically similar pathogens, potentially unlocking autoimmune disease therapies and organ transplantation.

 Immunome investigation has proven useful in determining the symptoms and potential causes of pulmonary fibrosis on a molecular level.

 The development of vaccines is also an application of immunome study as shown by Carlos F. Suárez and his colleagues.
 They were able to find components of a malaria vaccine that could be readily used in humans as a result of having characterized the cell surface receptor of an immune cell from an owl monkey.
 These monkeys have been shown to be highly susceptible to human malaria, so they serve as a good model for the disease.
 It could also be possible to develop an influenza vaccine that would provide protection from several strains of the virus.

 Furthermore, analyzation of the immunomes of non-human primates and other species can reflect the evolutionary history of species as shown by David F. Plaza and his colleagues.
 This immunome data can also be helpful when testing antibody therapies on non-human primates to ensure they are safe for humans.
 This can be accomplished by being able to interpret results in the context of the slight differences in ortholog structure between the human and non-human primate immunomes.